 Breathing seems such a simple and obvious thing to do, it’s hard to believe that it can have much impact on the overwhelming sensations that come with labour.
 But amazingly, it does – it’s your path through your contractions, so make sure you check out our top breathing techniques for labour...

-Caron suggests between 28-32 weeks into pregnancy, as "this will allow the couples time to practise the techniques learnt in the run-up to the birth."
+Caron suggests between 28-32 weeks into pregnancy, as "this will allow the couples time to practice the techniques learned in the run-up to the birth."

 "One woman who played a part in the revolution of Hypnobirthing is Michelle Leclaire O’Neill, who wrote about the phenomenon of natural childbirth in her book published in 1987.
 Giving birth on your back, under spotlights, in a clinical environment, is not a natural way to have a baby," Caron explains.